IvT-DS/cv_project/README.md

 6. All pages must support the user uploading multiple files at once.
 7. The object detection page must support uploading the file via a direct link.
 8. All pages should have a section with information about models, quality and the learning process.
+9. *Additional task - to apply the Unet model for semantic segmentation of aerospace images.

 ## Used models 🤖
 1. YOLOv8m for 1st task.
 2. Autoencoder with 6 layers for 2nd task.
+3. U-net*.

 ## Used instruments 🧰
 1. Python.